SAT / ACT Prep Online Guides and Tips

 How to Use Updated PSAT Practice Tests for PSAT Prep

-As I mentioned, the College Board's official practice tests are the best representation of what you'll see when you take the PSAT.
+As I mentioned, the College Board's most recent official practice tests are the best representation of what you'll see when you take the PSAT.
 Before taking them, you should review the content and format of the PSAT so you have a sense of what skills to focus on and develop.

 When you actually take the practice tests, be sure to simulate testing conditions by timing yourself and making sure you're familiar with the test format and instructions.
 Like with the SAT, there's no score penalty for wrong answers, so make your best guess on every question.